August 23rd & 24th, 2014

 As you ride this extraordinarily scenic and historic course, you will be following the route of the famous Barlow road once followed by many pioneers around Mt.
 Hood to reach Oregon City.
 You will be traveling along the cool Clackamas River, to the gateway city of Sandy and then up the sparkling Sandy River Valley via Marmot Ridge to Zig Zag past open fields and amid vibrant forests, and finally up the Still Creek Road to Trillium Lake (great swimming) and to majestic Mt.
 Hood all the way to Timberline Lodge if you want.
 A truly world class route!
 Join your bicycling buddies in one of the Pacific Northwest’s premier cycling events.
 Note the maximum number of riders is only 300, so register early to avoid missing out.

-This is a fully supported ride with rest stops approximately every 10 miles where you’ll enjoy plenty of food and energy drinks… with massages available in Government Camp.
+This is a fully supported ride with rest stops approximately every 10 miles where you’ll enjoy plenty of food and energy drinks… with free massages available in Government Camp.
 You will experience top-notch volunteers who welcome and help sustain you as you pedal away the miles.
-The registration fee includes all the necessary ride support (food, energy drinks, food, toilets, more food, sag wagons, massage, mechanics and medical help) finish point will feature not only a great spaghetti dinner and beer garden at the Cascade Ski Lodge, but also live music, our professional massage team, discounted Ski Bowl Adventure Park rides and tours of the Mt.
+The registration fee includes all the necessary ride support (food, energy drinks, food, toilets, more food, sag wagons, massage, mechanics and medical help) finish point will feature not only a great dinner and beer garden at the Cascade Ski Lodge, but also live music, our professional massage team, discounted Ski Bowl Adventure Park rides and tours of the Mt.
 Hood Cultural Center and Museum among other community festival type booths and activities.
 As the sun sets the bon fire will be lit and everyone can enjoy the summer evening around the fire until time to go to bed.
 Sunday morning it will be time for the big reward of a quick breakfast and fast ride down the mountain returning to your starting line in Sandy or Oregon City.

 Riders ages 14 and over of all abilities can participate.
 Riders under age 18 must be accompanied by a parent or adult leader.
 This is a great ride to complete the BSA cycling merit badge.
-Just select the right route for your skill level from the following options:

 Don’t delay!
 Register today to make sure you don’t miss out, and don’t forget to order an official BRR Jersey when registering.
 Jerseys must be ordered in advance.